denten-books/plain-text/3-chapter.md

 that document layout (alternatively "formatting" or the arrangement of "concrete objects") could also incorporate meaningless (to humans) structures, such as the incidental "rivers" of empty space formed between the words.
-That sort of concrete structure goes "unrecognized" because it doest not correspond to any abstract objects.
+That sort of concrete structure goes "unrecognized" because it does not correspond to any abstract objects.

 ![Method for extracting document structure based on "nearest-neighbor clustering